Part of the SEO audit

 Why are hyphens better than underscores in URLs?

-Do uppercase URLs cause SEO problems?
+Do uppercase URLs cause SEO issues?

 How long should a URL be?